 In KS1 the ‘Topical Resources’ Scheme for Spelling provides a diagnostic assessment and carefully organised lists of spellings to be learned by pupils each week, ensuring that all phonic strands and high frequency spellings are learned in a systematic way, related to ‘Letters and Sounds: Principles and Practice of High Quality Phonics Six-Phase Teaching Programme’.
 Suggestions are made for activities to enhance and embed the learning.
 There are supplementary lists for children who do not make enough progress and require reinforcement.
 Children are normally able to read more words than they can spell correctly.
 Therefore, many children will be working at a phase lower in spelling than in reading.
 To ensure that the children are learning spellings at the correct Phase they are given a diagnostic test at the beginning of each term to assess their individual needs.

-The “No Nonsense Spelling” scheme is used in KS2 to build on high-quality phonics teaching by supporting children in understanding morphology, spelling strategies, the orthographic nature of words, patterns, word origins, common exception words and personal spellings.
-Teachers plan to include the direct teaching of spelling patterns and rules as part of the balanced English curriculum and is covered weekly, and daily handwriting sessions give pupils opportunities to practice writing and learning the statutory words for their year group.
+In KS2 the ‘Twinkl Spelling Scheme’ is used to build on from high-quality phonics teaching by supporting children in understanding morphology, spelling strategies, the orthographic nature of words, patterns, word origins, common exception words and key stage statutory word lists.
+The direct teaching of spelling patterns and rules as part of the balanced English curriculum and is covered weekly, and daily handwriting sessions give pupils opportunities to practice writing and learning the statutory words for their year group.